arecker/blog/README.md

 ## Putting it all together
 Based on the request, the server will determine which page to retrieve.
 After the page name is passed into a helper function, the function assembles the HTML fragments, concatenates them, and returns them to the controller.
-Pretty low-tech.